South Pacific Islands

 Three Groups of South Pacific Island States

-Culturally and ethnically, the South Pacific is divided into the regions of Polynesia, Melanesia and parts of Micronesia.
+Culturally and ethnically, the South Pacific divides into three regions: Polynesia, Melanesia, and parts of Micronesia.

-This entire island area covers an ocean surface of just over 30 million mi2.
+This entire island area covers an ocean surface of around 78 million kilometers2/ 30 million miles2.

 Eastern & Central South Pacific Islands

-Polynesia is what one would image paradise to be: turquoise lagoons, magnificent atolls, rugged volcanic landscapes, and ancient Maori traditions with their beautiful Hula dancers.
+Polynesia is what one would imagine paradise to be: turquoise lagoons, magnificent atolls, rugged volcanic landscapes, and ancient Maori traditions with their beautiful Hula dancers.

-PS: Hawaii is also part of Polynesia, but this group of islands is located in North hemisphere.
+PS: Hawaii is also part of Polynesia, but this group of islands is located in the northern hemisphere.

 Here are the individual island states: